1. I have to do community service.

 Your grades are of utmost importance.
 College life is academic life.
 There are many aspects of college life outside of the classroom, but you are there to learn.
 In order for a college to want to accept you, you must demonstrate the ability to learn, to self-motivate, and to succeed in their academic environment.
 The only way to prove this to colleges is to get good grades.

 Scholarships are reserved for the strongest performers who are applying to college programs.
 The chances of you getting a scholarship depends on your performance relative to the college to which you are applying.
 If you apply to several schools, then your chances of receiving a scholarship to any one of those colleges is entirely dependent on your strength as an applicant relative to each college.

 5. I’ll pay for it somehow.

 College tuition is more expensive than ever before, and student loan debt is a huge issue in the U.S., which affects many adults for years and even decades after their college days are over.
 You need to look at your future college education as a cost/benefit equation.
 Choose colleges and programs that you and your family can afford, and take advantage of any scholarships available in order to help you pay for your college education, and to protect your future.

-Are there any other misconceptions you may have about the college application process?
+Are there any other misconceptions you may have about getting into college?
 Let the experts at Great College Advice help you navigate the complicated and sometimes confusing world of college applications.
 We have several tiers of services we can provide that can fit any budget, and with our expertise in the areas of scholarships and other methods of financing your college education, your investment in Great College Advice could end up saving you money in your overall college education costs.
 Go to greatcollegeadvice.com to learn how we can help you.